miyarishu/miyarishu/README.md

-retarded girl who knows python and a small amount of java
+retarded girl who knows python, lua and a small amount of java